 The interdisciplinary concentration is designed to meet specific academic priorities.
 In particular, the primary electives are geared toward more rigorous, methodologically oriented courses which are considered important to success in the field of infectious disease.
 For this reason, substitutions of courses are not generally allowed without strong academic basis.

 Upon successful completion of the concentration requirements, graduating students are presented with the letter/certificate of completion from the department faculty.

 Graduating students must submit a final, revised concentration form with an unofficial transcript prior to graduation to Claire Berman in Kresge 816E or Alan Berkeley in Kresge 901 for review and approval of concentration completion.
-This must be submitted no later than the first week of the final semester of the degree program.